Vets-Who-Code/Prework/tooling-guides/Windows-Tooling.md

 <h1 align="center">Windows Tooling</h1>

+This guide provides quick setup instructions for Windows users.
+For detailed learning and exercises, see the **[Prework Modules](../modules/README.md)**.

 Windows has significantly improved for web development, and with the right setup, you can create a powerful and efficient development environment.

 ## Setting Up Your Development Environment